 In addition, build a database, identify and publish the renewable energy output consumed by each customer, as a basis for the Ministry of Natural Resources and Environment to grant green credits to businesses; have sanctions to warn and handle violations related to direct electricity trading such as registration, data update, connection and inspection and examination according to the post-audit mechanism.

 According to him, Vietnam's current transmission costs are low compared to countries with similar systems, and do not fully reflect the real costs if fully and independently accounted for by distance and transmission location.
-Therefore, the DPPA contract can be used to enjoy low transmission costs.
+Therefore, the DPPA contract may be used to enjoy low transmission costs.

-DPPAs also put a lot of pressure on the grid as it is forced to balance the growing amount of renewable energy.
+DPPAs also put a lot of pressure on the grid as it is forced to balance the increasing amount of renewable energy.
 Therefore, there is a need for appropriate dispatch policies that match the load capacity of the grid.

 "Currently, Vietnam has not applied a two-component electricity price, so preparing and maintaining the capacity to supply data centers with DPPA with some renewable energy plants may increase costs significantly.
 Therefore, in the service sale agreement, a capacity fee may be added, at which time the direct electricity price may be higher than the current price," he said.